AmauryLaridon/LPHYS2299-Master-s-Thesis/SURFER/SURFER v3.0/README.md

 ### What is new in the version 3.0

+The version 3.0 has been developped by Victor Couplet.

 - Tipping cascade module
     - Interacting tipping elements connected to the temperature anomalies of the climate model
     - Contribution of the interacting tipping element to the radiative forcing in the climate model